threedworld-mit/tdw/Documentation/lessons/core_concepts/avatars.md

 ![](images/avatar.png)

-The avatar is currently at position (0, 0, 0).
-To move it to a better location, send `teleport_avatar_to`:
+The avatar is currently at position (0, 0, 0) i.e. floor level--the top half of the image is above the floor and the bottom half is below the floor.
+To move the avatar to a better location, send `teleport_avatar_to`:

 ```python
 from tdw.controller import Controller